 What is politics? spiritual people ask.
 Awful, “of-the-world” stuff!
 Let’s ignore it!
 Politicians and elections can’t affect our well-being!
 Only our thoughts can!

-Now, I do understand the basic impuse toward rapport and “unity” these statements are reaching for.
-I appreciate that impulse.
+To be fair, I do understand the basic impuse toward rapport and “unity” these statements are reaching for.
+I appreciate that loving impulse.
 There is truth in the fact that we cannot have the necessary deeper conversations about what has happened here in the US without some kind of true, human connection … and it is true that a true human connection is healing in and of itself, too.

 Is tolerance, love, protection and equity trying to “unify” with racism and fear and hate?
 What is this call for, exactly?
 Who steps up first?
 Who has the obligation to unite?